Abu Dhabi Chamber of Commerce and Industry launches Abu Dhabi International Arbitration Centre

 Kristin Campbell-Wilson, former Secretary General of the SCC Arbitration Institute, has been appointed Executive Director of arbitrateAD, and will be responsible for arbitrateAD’s operations.

-His Excellency Abdulla Mohamed Al Mazrui, Chairman of the Abu Dhabi Chamber, said: “In this era of interconnected economies the need for a world class arbitration hub has never been more critical.
+Abdulla Mohamed Al Mazrui, Chairman of the Abu Dhabi Chamber, said, “In this era of interconnected economies the need for a world-class arbitration hub has never been more critical.
 I’m proud to witness the culmination of extensive efforts to establish arbitrateAD, which not only meets the highest standards of excellence but upholds the highest levels of integrity and provides impartial resolutions to all disputes.
 We’re also very proud to have some of the world’s most renowned arbitration practitioners from across the globe here in Abu Dhabi.”

 Pending cases under the existing rules of ADCCAC will continue to be administered by the existing team under the auspices of the Abu Dhabi Commercial Conciliation and Arbitration Centre.
-From 1 February 2024, new disputes will be administered by the international centre under the new Abu Dhabi International Arbitration Centre arbitration rules.
+From 1st February 2024, new disputes will be administered by the international centre under the new Abu Dhabi International Arbitration Centre arbitration rules